wp-cli/wp-cli/README.md

 Go into a WordPress root folder:

 ```
-cd /var/www/wp/ # your path might be something else
+cd /var/www/wp/
 ```

-Typing the following command: `wp help` will show you an output similar to this:
+Typing `wp help` should show you an output similar to this:

 ```
 Example usage: